 What would a Christmas without snowman?

 A Christmas in Japan, major retailers offer mini-sales and promotions.

 In Japan, Christmas is more like the celebration of love at the birth of Jesus.

 Christmas has naturally found a place in Japan, a country that loves to give gifts.
 It has become a second Valentine's Day, celebrated more by lovers than by families.

-The spirit of Christmas isn't really found in the hearts of Japanese people, but rather in shops and malls.
-With the majority of the population being Buddhist and Shinto, celebrating December 25th in Japan began with the commercial aspect of it all.
+The spirit of Christmas isn't found in the hearts of Japanese people, but rather in shops and malls.
+With the majority of the population being Buddhist and Shinto, Christmas Day is not a public holiday in Japan, and celebrating December 25th began with the commercial aspect of it all.
 Retailers began to put on sales to sell their old stock before the end of the year, and the promotions attracted customers looking for bargains.
-Family is of course still a priority, particularly children.
+Family is, of course, still a priority, particularly children.
 And because Japanese kids now believe in Santa Claus, they do often receive presents under their bed or in their room, but very rarely at the foot of a tree.

 Romance under the tree

 In fact, Christmas Eve in Japan is an evening of love.
 Comparable to Valentine's Day, it's almost expected that a man invites his girlfriend to a nice restaurant before a night at a luxury hotel.
 Consequently, hotel bookings are very hard to find at short notice on the 24th, because eager couples often reserve their rooms months in advance.
 And if you're not already a couple before December 24th, singles are invited to declare their love on Christmas Eve.